Salesforce-VyTien/sforceProcessTDX/Slack Integration Guide.md

 ## Introduction

-In this project we will be creating three different process automation steps and combining them to provide a solution to managing Teaching Assistants for web development classes.
+In this project we will be using three different process automation tools and combining them to provide a solution to managing Instructors and Teaching Assistants for web development classes.
+Class details are stored in a custom object.
 Class sessions are modeled as Campaigns.
 The Chapter Leader creates a new Campaign once a Date, Location, and Instructor have been identified for a class.
 The Chapter Leader updates the Campaign Status to In Progress once they have enough Teaching Assistants for the class.
 Instructors and Teaching Assistants are modeled as Contacts.

+TBD: screen shot of data model

 There are three process automation tools that you will use:
 * Process Builder - orchestrate all automation steps, recruit Teaching Assistants for the new session via Chatter, and create a Campaign Member child record